mlerota/eksctl-howto/README.md

   #### TargetGroupBinding part
 3. Create test Target Group on AWS.
 For target type use IP addresses, protocol http port 80 and select VPC where Kubernetes is running.
 Don't include any IP addresses.
 Copy the arn of the TargetGroup you've just created.

-4. Edit the`repoURL` line from `sample-app/argocd-app-manifest.yaml` file and line `targetGroupARN:` from `sample-app/apps/nginx-test/targetGroupBinding.yaml` file.
+4. Edit the`repoURL` line from `sample-app/argocd-app-manifest.yaml` file and line `targetGroupARN:` from `sample-app/apps/example1/targetGroupBinding.yaml` file.
+Rename or clone/copy example1 directory to nginx-test. (refered in argocd-app-manifest.yaml file)

 5. Modify your existing ALB settings - "View/edit rules" and add rules that will point to your target group we created in step 3.